raymondwcs/docker/README.md

 This tutorial shows you how to run a server, which uses an older version of Node (version 4), using container virtualization.

 ## Steps
 1. Run `server.js`.
-Make a note about which version of Node is being used.
+Make a note of the version of Node that is being used.
 3. Register at [Docker Hub](https://hub.docker.com) to obtain your Docker User ID (`your-docker-id`).
 3. Build a *docker image*
    ```